“My Favorite Things"’ by the Clifton Association of Artists

 The Tuesday Painters are a co-op of local New Jersey & New York artists who meet & create on Tuesday mornings.

 This exhibit opens Wednesday, January 29th and runs Wednesday - Saturdays

 1:00PM to 4:00pm.
 A Reception will be held Saturday, February 8th 1:00pm TO 4:00PM.

 Copyright © 2019 Clifton Arts Center, Inc. - All Rights Reserved.

-The Clifton Arts Center & Sculpture Park is the property of the City of Clifton and operated by the City of Clifton Human Services Department.
-The Clifton Arts Center follows the guidelines and protocols of Clifton City facilities.
+The Clifton Arts Center & Sculpture Park is the property of the City of Clifton, operated by the Clifton Human Services Department.

 Check out our upcoming Art class for kids "Intro to Origami" - limited seating available!